waiwasabi/graphity/README.md

 Trigger the **Generate** button to generate a serialized representation of the graph.

 ##### Graph Visualization
-User input in the text editor is transformed into a TypeScript function that is called, which can be used to visualize the algorithm performed on the graph in real-time.
-The user does not need to include a class header, only the body of the following function:
+User input in the text editor is transformed into a JavaScript function, which can be used to run an algorithm on the graph in real-time.
+The user need not need include a class header, only the body of the following function:

 ``` ts
 function traverse(graph: Graph): void {